fangchun007/TrafficSignRecognitionClassifier/README.md

 The lab enviroment can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

+* As I checked, there is no opencv installed in the anaconda environment in CarND Term1 Starter Kit.
+Therefore `source activate carnd-term1`
+`conda install opencv`

 ### Dataset

 1. [Download the dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/November/581faac4_traffic-signs-data/traffic-signs-data.zip).
 This is a pickled dataset in which we've already resized the images to 32x32.